White branded cap with turquoise logo placed on fresh lemons in a red bowl

 Collaboration

-Andromachi Theodoridou, Sarah Traub
+Sarah Traub

-Fairy tales tell us more than we realise when we first read them.
-Their language is simple, but not sober.
-It is not realistic, but neither is it unrealistic.
 The publication deals with how fairy tales not only reflect values and desires, but also express the challenges and conflicts of a time.
-The project encourages us not only to consume fairy tales, but also to engage with their messages.
+The project encourages us not only to consume fairy tales, but also to engage with their messages. maere is built around the intersection of storytelling and visual craft and required a design system that could carry complex ideas with clarity, elegance and a typographic framework that serves the content without overshadowing it.
 It is divided into two parts: ‘Understanding’ and ‘Questioning’.
 The first part offers a factual introduction and a sound basic understanding of fairy tales.
 The second part deals with fairy tales from a socially critical perspective and encourages reflection.
+The editorial design approach was grounded in considered typography, deliberate grid structures and a visual rhythm that guides the reader through the material.
+Print production oversight was included as part of the project, ensuring the final physical publication matched the design intent in paper stock, binding and finish.